MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-networking-public.md

 ### Programmatically managed firewall rules

-In addition to the Azure portal, firewall rules can be managed programmatically by using the Azure CLI.
-For more information, see [Create and manage Azure Database for PostgreSQL - Flexible Server firewall rules using the Azure CLI](./how-to-manage-firewall-cli.md)
+In addition using to the Azure portal, you can manage firewall rules programmatically by using the Azure CLI.
+For more information, see [Create and manage Azure Database for PostgreSQL - Flexible Server firewall rules using the Azure CLI](./how-to-manage-firewall-cli.md).

 ### Allow all Azure IP addresses